 Group 2: For this group of rules e(t) is Positive Big or Medium which implies that actual input is significantly above the set point.
 At the same time since $\Delta e(t)$ is negative, this means that actual input is moving towards the set-point.
-The control signal is intended to either speed up or slow down the approach to the set-point.
-For example, if actual input is much below the set-point (e(t)) is Positive Big) and it is moving towards the set-point with a small step $(\Delta e(t))$ is Negative Small) then the magnitude of this step has to be significantly increased (U) is Negative Medium).
+The control signal is intended to either speed up or slow down the approach to the setpoint.
+For example, if actual input is much below the setpoint (e(t)) is Positive Big) and it is moving towards the set-point with a small step ($\Delta e(t)$ is Negative Small) then the magnitude of this step has to be significantly increased (U is Negative Medium).
 However, when actual input is still much below the set-point (e(t)) is Positive Big) but it is moving towards the set-point very fast $(\Delta e(t))$ is Negative Big) no control action can be recommended because the error will be compensated due to the current trend.

-Group 3: For this group of rules actual output is either close to the set-point (e(t) is Positive Small, Zero, Negative Small) or significantly above it (Negative Medium, Negative Big).
+Group 3: For this group of rules actual output is either close to the set-point (e(t)) is Positive Small, Zero, Negative Small) or significantly above it (Negative Medium, Negative Big).
 At the same time, since $\Delta e(t)$ is negative, actual input is moving away from the set-point.
 The control here is intended to reverse this trend and make actual input, instead of moving away from the set-point, start moving towards it.
 So here the main reason for the control action choice is not just the current error but the trend in its change.

 Group 4: For this group of rules e(t) is Negative Medium or Big, which means that actual input is significantly below the set-point.
 At the same time, since $\Delta e(t)$ is positive, actual input is moving towards the set-point.
 The control is intended to either speed up or slow down the approach to the set-point.
-For example, if actual input is much above the set-point (e(t)) is Negative Big) and it is moving towards the set-point with a somewhat large step $(\Delta e(t))$ is Positive Medium), then the magnitude of this step has to be only slightly enlarged (output) is Negative Small).
+For example, if actual input is much above the set-point (e(t)) is Negative Big) and it is moving towards the set-point with a somewhat large step ($\Delta e(t)$ is Positive Medium), then the magnitude of this step has to be only slightly enlarged (output is Negative Small).

 Group 5: The situation here is similar to the Group 3 in some sense.
 For this group of rules e(t) is either close to the set-point (Positive Small, Zero, Negative Small) or significantly above it (Positive Medium, Positive Big).

 At the same time since $\Delta e(t)$ is positive actual input is moving away from the set-point.
 This control signal is intended to reverse this trend and make actual input instead of moving away from the set-point start moving towards it.
-In PI like controller error and integral of error are the inputs.
-Based on above discussion the PID-like fuzzy controller can be constructed as a parallel structure of a PD-like fuzzy controller and a PI-like controller with the output approximated as:
+The PD like fuzzy controller shows in Figure 6.